 When the San Diego Padres are in town, check the schedule and head to Petco Park for a night game.
 Come hungry, too, as some of San Diego’s best restaurants and breweries have outlets in the stadium for fans to enjoy.

-During fall and summer horseracing season, check out what’s available at the Del Mar racetrack.
+Check out what’s available at the Del Mar racetrack during the fall and summer horseracing season.
 In addition to races, you’ll also find concerts and other events on tap in the evenings.

 What About SeaWorld San Diego Fireworks?